Iman-dorri/Synvoy/README.DOCKER.md

 # Docker Setup Guide

-This guide explains how to run the TripLink application using Docker Compose.
+This guide explains how to run the Synvoy application using Docker Compose.

 ## Prerequisites